woossi0/suite/docs/usermanual/source/intro/installation/ubuntu/vm.rst

 Installing the virtual machine on Ubuntu
 ========================================

-We provide a virtual machine of Boundless Suite intended for training courses and evaluation.
-This virtual machine provides a ready-to-use services for use with the client tools provided by Boundless Desktop.
+This section will install the Boundless Suite virtual machine on an Ubuntu host.

 Installation
 ------------

-.. include:: /vm/setup.txt
+.. include:: ../include/setup.txt

 Post-installation
 -----------------

 A few more steps are required before you are ready to proceed.

-.. include:: /vm/check_start.txt
+.. include:: ../include/check_start.txt

-.. include:: /vm/check_terminal.txt
+.. include:: ../include/check_terminal.txt

-.. include:: /vm/check_snapshot.txt
+.. include:: ../include/check_snapshot.txt

-.. include:: /vm/check_reference.txt
+.. include:: ../include/check_reference.txt